tektoncd/community/teps/0089-nonfalsifiable-provenance-support.md

 Each time the TaskRun is modified,
 * Controller verifies the TaskRun hasn't been modified
-* Controller requests a new SPIRE SVID signs the new modified TaskRun
+* Controller requests a new SPIRE SVID and then uses it to sign the new modified TaskRun
 * Controller stores the new SVID x509 and signature on the TaskRun as an annotation

 Right now, the design details around this are a little fuzzy!